DGfS-CLschool19/DGfS-CLschool19.github.io/index.md

 This is the 10th Fall School offering four courses, each of which consists of ten 90-minutes lectures.
 All courses will be taught in English.
-Students can receive credits for the courses at their home university under the European Credit Transfer System (ECTS), each course being worth 4 ECTS credits.
+Students can receive credits for the courses at their home university under the European Credit Transfer System (ECTS).